Hans Christian Andersen's The Little Mermaid (1975 film): Plot

 She is discovered by the prince on the shore, and lives with him for a month.
 The two become close and the prince tells her that his parents want him to marry a foreign princess but he wants to marry the girl who saved his life.
 Since he cannot find her, he wishes to marry Marina.
 The prince's jealous cat, Jemmy, who vows to get rid of Marina, reports the conversation to the prince's parents, and the queen suspects that Marina has bewitched her son.
 When the foreign princess arrives, the prince's father orders Marina to be arrested for treason.
 The prince recognizes the foreign princess as the same raven-haired girl who had supposedly saved him.
 They are soon to be married.

 Heartbroken, Marina summons Fritz so that she can say goodbye.
-Fritz vows to find a way to save her.
+But Fritz vows to find a way to save her.
 Marina's sisters, having given their hair to the Sea Witch in exchange for a magic dagger, give her the dagger.
 They tell her that if she stabs the prince through the heart and lets his blood drip onto her feet, she will become a mermaid again.
 With dawn only minutes away, Marina sneaks into the prince's room but cannot bring herself to kill him.
 She kisses him goodbye as he sleeps.

 As she throws the dagger into the sea, the reflection wakes the prince.
 He rushes onto the deck, calling after her, but she jumps.
 As he calls her name, he sees that she has left behind her pearl hairpin and a scale from her tail.
-As the sun rises, her body turns to foam and ascends into the sky.
-The prince realizes that Marina was the girl who had saved his life, and grieves her death.
+As the sun rises, Marina's body turns to foam and ascends into the sky.
+The prince realizes that Marina was the girl who had saved his life, and he and Fritz grieve her death.
 Marina's spirit lives on in heaven for her self-sacrifice.

-The movie fades back to live-action in Denmark, and the narrator expresses belief that the mermaid princess has become one with the sea and waves and her love and courage forever lives on.
+Hans Christian Andersen's The Little Mermaid fades back to live-action in Denmark, and the narrator expresses belief that the mermaid princess has become one with the sea and waves and her love and courage forever lives on.
 The movie ends on a still shot of the Little Mermaid statue in Copenhagen.